Build-Week-Dev-Desk-1/Backend/README.md

 # `Auth Login`

+- Register and Log in user
+- Ability to determine user as admin(helper) or student with boolean true || false
+- Get list of users and user by id

 | HTTP | Path               | Desc                                   | Data|
 |-|-|-|-|
 | POST | /auth/register | Registers new user. | Expects `{"username":", "password":", "role":"}`|